COPS-IITBHU/csoc-2021-namecards/README.md

 ## Editing guidelines

--   Include your image in the images directory of the cloned repository(Image size should not exceed 1 MB)
+- Include your image in the images directory (you'll find this is the public folder) of the cloned repository (Image size should not exceed 1 MB)
--   Copy the template of first card at the end of the existing cards and fill in the required details.(Don't forget to link your github profile).
+- Inside the utils folder, you'll find a file named `contributers.js` , which contains a CONTRIBUTERS array consisting of 2 sample templates.
+Copy the first template and add it to the end of the array after filling in your details (Don't forget to link your github profile).
+- You DO NOT have to change any of the pre-existing files or code, you just need to add your details at the end of the array